-Because It Requires Balance Skills, Seniors Have the Most Difficulty with the One Leg Stand Test
+Senior Citizens Have The Most Difficulty With The One Leg Stand Test

-Aaron Bortel: Yes, I have.
 In fact, I’ve been administered these tests myself.
 I’ve been through the training that CHP does.
-It’s a three day course through the National Highway Traffic Safety Administration.
+It’s a three-day course through the National Highway Traffic Safety Administration.
 I’ve passed the class and I’ve been recertified with a refresher class.

 It’s pretty interesting to see people who are over the limit and still can do these tests.
 Some people do have a very high tolerance or a very good balance, which just goes to show that when these tests were designed they don’t take everybody into account.
 They don’t take the two different ends of the spectrum into account.

 The Testing Results for Alcohol Impairment Is Based on Averages

 They’re based on averages; that’s what DUI law is.
 Whether it’s with conversions from breath to blood or scoring testing, we’re dealing with averages.
 Because not everyone is average, when you get into contesting a DUI case, sometimes what needs to be done is it needs to be shown that the results that point to them being impaired is based on averages.